verana-labs/verifiable-trust-vpr-spec/spec.md

 - if `archive` is true: set `co.archived` to current timestamp.
 - if `archive` is false: set `co.archived` to null.
 - `co.modified`: current timestamp

+> The underlying Cosmos SDK [[ref: group]] is NOT destroyed by this operation.
+It remains active so that any pending proposals can be resolved.
+Only the VPR-level `Corporation` entry is affected.

 #### [MOD-CO-MSG-4] Update Module Parameters